codein/poc/datacamp/Applying logistic regression and SVM.md

 ```

 ### This exercise tests:
-Is the learner able to avoid using a complex classifier?
+Is the learner able to avoid picking a over-fitting complex classifier?

-Given two models fitted on same dataset LogisticRegression and SVC respectively.
-Additionally SVC model has inferior testing accuracy, but has higher training accuracy.
+Given two models one over-fitting complex model(ex.
+SVC) and another simpler model(ex.
+LogisticRegression) with higher testing accuracy, but lower training accuracy.

 ## Ex #3 [BlanksChallenge]